adamaveray/blight/README.md

 The simplest way to reload the site is to manually enter `index.php` into your address bar.

-Alternatively, deleting the entire `{www}/_blogs/` directory will cause home page requests to again go through the PHP file.
+Alternatively, deleting the entire `{www}/_blogs/` directory will cause home page requests to again go through the PHP file, causing the site to rebuild on the next request.

+Once the pages are built, the page will automatically reload showing the generated static home page.
+Rebuilding the site should take only a few seconds.

 A site rebuild can also be triggered from the command line, by navigating to the directory the system is installed to, and running the command `php Blight.phar`.
 The optional flag `-v` outputs additional information as the site is built.

-Once the pages are built, the page will automatically reload showing the generated static home page.
-Rebuilding the site should take only a few seconds.
+The most advanced way to rebuild the site is to run the `run.sh` script from the terminal.
+If `inotify` is installed on the server, the script will monitor the directories, and automatically rebuild the site when any post or page is changed, including drafts.

 ### Updating